 Through this workshop, we are calling for submissions and participants that propose or document new approaches for prototyping and designing urban interfaces.
 This may include approaches that have been trialled and tested, concrete demonstrations of approaches, as well as conceptual proposals for what future prototyping approaches may look like.
 Contributors are invited to give a 10-minutes presentation about their work.

-Contributors are asked to submit a 500 words abstract for their talk, outlining their work in this area and a detailed description of their proposed prototyping approach.
-Further, we ask to submit a short biography along your abstract.
+Contributors are asked to submit a 500 words motivation for their talk, outlining their work in this area and a description of their proposed prototyping approach.
+Further, we ask to submit a short self-introduction along your motivation.
 The workshop offers an opportunity to receive feedback from others working in this field, to exchange ideas, to share challenges, and to get new perspectives.
-Abstracts can be sent through in any format to firstname.lastname@example.org.
+Motivations can be sent through in any format to email@example.com.
 After the workshop, selected contributors will be invited to submit an further version of their work to a magazine article on prototyping urban interfaces, convened by the workshop organisers.

 We are interested in submissions that address one or more of the following topics:

 All times are in Central European Time (CET).

 We will have expert speakers giving short talks about their work in or at the intersection of architecture, urban planning, automation and human-computer interaction.
 Full list of speakers will be announced shortly.

 Please don't hesitate to contact us if you have any questions about the workshop.